-The Graduate School does not require a formal minor.
-However, the student may pursue a minor or one may be required by the student's advisory committee.
-If a minor is taken, it must include at least 15 graduate hours in a program outside the student's major (counted towards the 60 hours).
+The Graduate School does not require a formal minor or graduate certificate.
+However, the student may pursue a minor/certificate or one may be required by the student's advisory committee.
+If one is taken, it must include at least 15 graduate hours in a program outside the student's major (counted towards the 60 hours).
 The minor will be declared in the student's doctoral degree plan.
 If a minor is taken, the major requires a minimum of 45 semester hours.
 Students are only allowed to pursue only one minor.

-Students in the Ph.D. program may minor within the department, but they may also select a combination of courses within and outside the department if approved by the Spanish graduate advisor.
-Students should consult with a graduate advisor for approved options.
+Students in the Ph.D. program may minor within the department, but they may also select a combination of courses within and outside the department if approved by the Director of Graduate

+Studies and if the minor is recognized by the Graduate School.
+Students should consult with the DGS for approved options.
 A Ph.D. minor consists of 15 to 18 hours of coursework in approved areas.

-If a formal minor is declared, it must be represented on the student's doctoral committee and must be covered on the doctoral examination.
+If a formal minor/certificate is declared, it must be represented on the student's doctoral committee and must be covered on the doctoral examination.
 If no minor is selected, students can take all the necessary credits within the Spanish Program.